antigenius0910/instant_tech_support/README.md

 My code will run on mac yosemite, it got re-written from macgeek's original code since a lot of functions doesn't work on yosemite any more.

 Instruction:
-1. Please load 5000 as apple script and change "facetime number" and "email address"
+1. Please put 5000.scpt and capopen.scpt on your desktop
+2. Change "facetime number" and "email address" on 5000.scpt
 2. Put big-red-button.c to raspberry pi and don't forgot to compile before using it

 Credit goes to: